Favorite Key Lime Pie Recipe

 Key Lime Pie is one of my husband’s favorite pies.
-For years, I professed that I didn’t particularly care for it.
-I always thought they were a bit too dense and either too tart or not tart enough.
+For years, I thought that most of those I’d tasted were a bit too dense and either too tart or not tart enough.
 I’m picky, but I thought there had to be a fine balance and wanted an updated version of the classic.
+So I got to work and developed this much-loved key lime pie recipe many years ago.

 Ingredients